misltech/Data-Mining-v2/README.md

  **Includes more features and automation**
-<br/> *Updated version of this project.* See Data-Mining-v1
+<br/> *Updated version of this project.*

 This project was created for CUNY Research Scholars Program to determine if geolocation determines human happiness.

-5/29/20
+1/5/2021
-Beta and master branch deprecated after several attempts for years I was not able to work around the limitation by not using databases and having a single static website.
+This project is no longer written in javascript
 ## General Layout of this project:
  1. User types in keyword and a location(autocomplete included)
  2. Parsed form data is then sent to google maps api.